Gum Disease Treatment For A Healthier Smile

-You may receive local anesthetic to numb the area before the procedure.
+- You may receive a local anesthetic to numb the area before the procedure.

-Planing is done to smooth the tooth roots and remove pockets that collect the bacteria that causes gum disease.
+- Planing is done to smooth the tooth roots and remove pockets that collect the bacteria that cause gum disease.

 Common Signs Of Periodontal Disease

 Periodontal disease has a number of different signs and symptoms.
 The first stage of periodontal disease is called “gingivitis” and usually has relatively minor symptoms, including:

 - Gums that are tender to the touch

 - Gum recession, causing your teeth to look longer

 Gingivitis is completely reversible and does not cause permanent damage to your gums or teeth.
 However, if you do not get proper treatment, it can progress into a case of advanced periodontitis which causes more serious, permanent damage to your teeth.
 Symptoms of a more advanced case of periodontal disease can include:

 - A change in your bite or how your teeth fit together